-Since we had different ad campaigns for different segments of the target market, the results weren’t so surprising.
+Since we had different ad campaigns with targeting options for different segments of the target market, the results weren’t so surprising.

-What worked for us that we focused on understanding our ideal customer.
+What worked for us that we focused on understanding our ideal audience.
 The more we knew about them, the easier it got to launch the right campaign.

 In order to increase the chances of getting a higher return on your investment, always know where your customer comes from, what they engage with the most and what triggered their purchase.

-Apart from the general demographics, aim at designing campaigns that offer micro and macro conversions based on where the customer is in the sales cycle.
+Apart from the general demographics, your campaign objective should be to create ads that offer micro and macro conversions based on where the customer is in the sales cycle.

-When you make the effort to understand their needs, without being pushy for a sale, you automatically focus on creating campaigns that deliver value to the customer.
+When you make the effort to understand their needs, without being pushy for a sale, you automatically focus on creating advert campaigns that deliver value to the customer.

-This results in a higher growth slash engagement rate on the campaigns.
+This results in a higher growth, engagement rate and click-through rate (CTR) on the campaigns.
 These campaigns might just be about boosting a post your customers are engaging with the most — or about simply promoting your page in their circles.

 Simply put, the answer to do Facebook ads work or not, is a resounding YES.

-However, before we dig into the different type of Facebook ads and the various ad formats that your business should experiment with, let’s first understand…
+However, before we dig into the different types of Facebook ads and the various ad formats that your business should experiment with, let’s first understand…

 How Do Facebook Ads Work?

 The explanation is quite simple: while paid search helps your target market find your business, paid social campaigns help your business find potential customers.

 Facebook advertising does the latter.
 Similar to Google Ads, this advertising platform works by letting you reach out to targeted prospects and customers.
 It targets specific user segments that are more likely to be interested in the products and services offered by your brand.
 The bottom line is, it gets more sales in the process.

-The number one step that you as an advertiser should take is to identify the goal of your ad campaign.
+So, the number one step that you as an advertiser should take is to identify ad campaign objectives.

 Do you want to…